btigi/wallicons/readme.md

 ## Introduction

-wallicons is console application to set the desktop walpaper, save the desktop icon locations and restore the desktop icon locations, intended to allow per wallpaper custom desktop icon layouts.
+wallicons is console application to set the desktop walpaper, save the desktop icon locations and restore the desktop icon locations, intended to allow per wallpaper custom desktop icon layouts on Windows 8 and above.

 ## Download